SantaXXL/MPLS-Emulation/README.md

 # About

-This project is meant to show how the MPLS network work - it emulates data plane.
+This project is meant to show how the MPLS networks work the - it emulates  data plane.
 The structure of the project is as follows:
-- we have "client nodes", named "hosts" - the role of it is to send (and receive) an IP package.
+- we have "client nodes", also called "hosts" - their role is to send (and receive) IP packages.
 Each host is connected to LER (Label Edge Router)
 - "network nodes" - every node in the network that is not a host.
-It represents a Network Element in a MPLS network (that is, either LER or LSR).
+It represents a Network Element in an MPLS network (that is, either LER or LSR).
 LER receives an IP package from a host and then forwards it to another node (might be either host or LSR)
 - "cable cloud" - to better emulate a real network, we shall not send packages directly between nodes, but also simulate a cable.
 Cable might get broken, hence connection between nodes might get broken as well.
 - "management system" - this emulates control plane and management plane (we can set, add/remove/change rules - entires in IP/MPLS FIBs)